dtamayo/reboundx/doc/index.rst

 You worry about incorporating the physics, and REBOUNDx takes care of how various effects should interact with the different integrators in REBOUND.
 :ref:`add_effect` provides a tutorial on how to do that.

-Please consider contributing your effects so we can continue to build up an efficient and well-tested repository.
+Please consider contributing your effects, so we can continue to build up an efficient and well-tested repository.
 The documentation structure in :ref:`effects` makes it easy for people to cite your particular implementation!

 Issues
 ------

 I am always happy to answer questions or otherwise help out.
-If you have problems, please open an issue on the github page at `https://github.com/dtamayo/reboundx <https://github.com/dtamayo/reboundx>`_
+If you have problems, please open an issue on the GitHub page at `https://github.com/dtamayo/reboundx <https://github.com/dtamayo/reboundx>`_

 .. toctree::
     :numbered: